 - Depending on the state, you may find it difficult to find or reach a dispensary.

-- Using dispensary product will require cash because baking restrictions put cannabis businesses on a cash-only basis.
+- Using dispensary products will require cash because banking restrictions put cannabis businesses on a cash-only basis.

 So, what’s a user to do?

 Even dispensaries, when they are fully operational, will vary in service, quality, and integrity.
-But, the majority will offer a quality-assured product for cannabis users.
+The majority will offer a quality-assured product for cannabis users.
 It will offer known brands and expert advice on strains and use.

 But, they will do so at a considerable out-of-pocket cost.
 Heavy taxes and restrictions on operations will pass the overhead on to customers.